top of page

 Importance of Effective Anti-Fouling Measures for Ship Operators

-Ships with these paints also meet the IMO's emission standards better, thanks to lower Carbon Intensity Indicator (CII) ratings.
-This is vital for operators aiming to stay competitive and meet client demands for sustainability.
+Ships with these coatings also more effectively comply with the IMO's emission standards due to reduced Carbon Intensity Indicator (CII) ratings.
+This is crucial for operators striving to remain competitive and fulfill client demands for sustainability.

 Economic Benefits of Efficient Anti-Fouling Systems

 Investing in efficient anti-fouling systems offers substantial economic benefits.
-A clean hull reduces fuel consumption, a key expense for vessels.
+A clean hull reduces fuel consumption, a major expense for vessels.
 Savings can reach up to 25% for a fleet, significantly impacting operating costs.

 When a hull is covered by 10% barnacle fouling, 36% extra power from the engine is required to maintain the same speed through water.